k3ntako/Node-Chat/notes.md

 - `socket.broadcast` sends messages to all but the socket

 ## Created At
 - Better to do that server side to prevent spoofing.

+## Acknowledgement
+- It lets the client know that the request was successful.
+No has to be sent back.
+- Need a callback function defined on client and the backend needs to call `callback()`.